Lead: Cindy Lee Van Dover, Duke University

-This work is aimed at gaining a greater understanding of the physical and biological factors that shape hydrothermal vent communities on the northern Mid-Atlantic Ridge, and to identify and quantify the risks at which these communities will be put by the practice of deep-sea mining.
-Identifying the risks and evaluating the effects of predicted impacts in the broader context of deep-sea ecosystem structure and function will entail the assessment of deep-sea connectivity pathways and dispersal capabilities of the organisms that depend upon them.
-Outputs of these activities will contribute to the development and assessment of spatial management options to safeguard such unique features, and include recommendations to stakeholders in industry, coastal nations and the International Seabed Authority (ISA) so that deep-sea mining can be regulated to achieve minimal environmental impact.
+This work is aimed at gaining a greater understanding of the physical and biological factors that shape hydrothermal vent communities on the northern Mid-Atlantic Ridge, and to identify and quantify the risks these communities will be exposed to by the practice of deep-sea mining.
+Identifying the risks and evaluating the effects of predicted impacts in the broader context of deep-sea ecosystem structure and function entails the assessment of deep-sea connectivity pathways and dispersal capabilities of the organisms that depend upon them.
+Outputs of these activities contribute to the development and assessment of spatial management options to safeguard such unique features, and include recommendations to stakeholders in industry, coastal nations and the International Seabed Authority (ISA) so that deep-sea mining can be regulated to achieve minimal environmental impact.

 - To design spatial strategies to protect ecosystem structure, function and diversity at deep-sea hydrothermal vents.